apache/mesos/docs/upgrades.md

 1. Install the new master binaries and restart the masters.
 2. Upgrade the executors by linking the latest native library and mesos jar (if necessary).
-3. Install the new slave binaries.
+3. Install the new agent binaries.
-4. Restart the slaves after adding --checkpoint flag to enable checkpointing.
+4. Restart the agents after adding --checkpoint flag to enable checkpointing.
 5. Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
 6. Set FrameworkInfo.checkpoint in the scheduler if checkpointing is desired (recommended).
 7. Restart the schedulers.
 8. Restart the masters (to get rid of the cached FrameworkInfo).
-9. Restart the slaves (to get rid of the cached FrameworkInfo).
+9. Restart the agents (to get rid of the cached FrameworkInfo).

 ## Upgrading from 0.12.0 to 0.13.0.

-* cgroups_hierarchy_root slave flag is renamed as cgroups_hierarchy
+* cgroups_hierarchy_root agent flag is renamed as cgroups_hierarchy

 In order to upgrade a running cluster:

 1. Install the new master binaries and restart the masters.
 2. Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
 3. Restart the schedulers.
-4. Install the new slave binaries.
+4. Install the new agent binaries.
-5. Restart the slaves.
+5. Restart the agents.
 6. Upgrade the executors by linking the latest native library and mesos jar (if necessary).

 ## Upgrading from 0.11.0 to 0.12.0.